ramanait/vuetifyexttemplate/README.md

 The styles are written in SCSS and can be compiled upon building this library.
-They can be loaded into an application that doesn't have SCSS loading capability by referencing/importing the `component-library.css` file which is created in the `dist` folder of this repository when executing `npm run build`.
+They can be loaded into an application that doesn't have SCSS loading capability by referencing/importing the `scomponent-library.css` file which is created in the `dist` folder of this repository when executing `npm run build`.

 In order to enable this functionality, an edit has to be made in